The $20 Billion Problem

 At the end of the Business Value Mapping exercise, you receive:

-- Executive Summary: Clear business case with ROI projections and recommendations
+Clear business case with ROI projections and recommendations

-- Detailed Analysis: Workflow breakdown, automation assessment, technical feasibility
+Workflow breakdown, automation assessment, technical feasibility

-- Success Metrics Framework: Comprehensive KPI dashboard design
+Comprehensive KPI dashboard design for tracking progress

-- Implementation Roadmap: Phased plan with timelines, resources, and milestones
+Phased plan with timelines, resources, and milestones

 When to Walk Away: Not Every Problem Needs AI